Science and music collide in ‘Black Hole Symphony’ at the Museum of Science

 — New Scientist, Bethan Ackerly

-BLACK HOLE SYMPHONY is an immersive new production from the Museum of Science, Boston and Multiverse Concert Series.
-Audiences embark on an symphonic journey through spacetime, performed by a live chamber orchestra accompanied by stunning, immersive planetarium visuals by the animators of the Charles Hayden Planetarium.
-The show has reached over 4,000 audience members in 20+ performances.
+BLACK HOLE SYMPHONY is an immersive production from the Museum of Science, Boston and Multiverse Concert Series, scored by composer David Ibbett.
+Audiences embark on an symphonic journey through spacetime, performed by a live orchestra accompanied by stunning, immersive visuals by the animators of the Charles Hayden Planetarium - either flatscreen or planetarium format.

 Interested in booking or performing Black Hole Symphony?